How to Contribute

 For larger contributions (core codebase or community extension), a Camunda core developer will be primarily responsible to guide you through the contribution process and remove any obstacles.
 However, it’s still you who has to drive the contribution.

-See the Camunda Github organization for all the repositories available to you.
-The primary ones are:
+See the core Camunda GitHub organization for all the repositories available to you.

-For documentation improvements, note that every page has a Github link that directly takes you to the source file of the documentation page you are browsing.
+We welcome feedback and PRs on documentation as well.
+For small fixes, like a typo or broken link, each documentation page has a GitHub link that takes you to the source file of the page you are browsing.